VAMP April 2026 Update: North America 1.5% Excessive Threshold

 What did not change

 - •VAMP ratio formula.
 Still (TC40 fraud reports + TC15 disputes) / TC05 settled transactions.
 Count-based, not dollar-based.
+Disputes resolved through pre-dispute tools and TC40s qualifying for Compelling Evidence 3.0 are excluded.

 Why Visa tightened the threshold